Airlock as a Service Knowledge Base

 Notice

-The service container is a separate module and contain various clean-up tasks.
-Most commonly, Accepted SSO Tickets Clean-up Task, User Tail Log Clean-up Task, OAuth 2.0 Clean-up Task and Remember-Me Token Clean-up Task are to be configured, but this depends on the configured authentication flows in the Loginapp.
-We advise to consult the IAM documentation as well as the info boxes next to each clean up task type for further information on what may be beneficial for your configuration.
+The service container is a separate module that contains various cleanup tasks.
+In most cases, configure the Accepted SSO Tickets Clean-up Task, User Tail Log Clean-up Task, OAuth 2.0 Clean-up Task and Remember-Me Token Clean-up Task, depending on the authentication flows configured in the Loginapp.
+For details, see the Airlock IAM documentation and the information boxes next to each cleanup task type.

 Required shared secret